-For individuals developing white spots on their teeth in their adulthood, the most likely cause is plaque build up in medical terms referred to as decalcification.
-This means that the spots could be the first symptom to a larger dental complication and could result in decay or cavities.
+For individuals developing white spots on their teeth in their adulthood, the most likely cause is plaque build-up in medical terms referred to as decalcification.
+This means that the spots could be the first symptom of a larger dental complication and could result in decay or cavities.
 Many people, however, assume that the white spots are caused by a tooth whitening procedure gone wrong which is completely misguided as we will review in this account.

 Annual checkups go a long way to keep your oral health in check and capture any dental complications as they start.
 A dentist’s perspective is vital in preventing issues such as tooth discoloration among many others.
 For instance, during pregnancy, it is advisable to get professional advice on fluoride intake as well as the consumption of other medicines that would disrupt the proper development of your child’s teeth.

 Smoking also causes teeth spotting so it is probably in your best interest to work on the quitting process.
-Other substances to stay clear off are sugary and acidic foodstuffs.
+Other substances to stay clear of are sugary and acidic foodstuffs.